joshmcrae/kick/docs/dependency-injection.md

 ## Literals and Factories

-In cases where Kick knows how to create all dependencies of a class, it will automatically construct the class when requested.
-This is called auto-wiring, and it enables quicker development while cutting down on configuration.
+In cases where Kick knows how to create all dependencies of a class, it will automatically construct the class when it needs to be resolved.
+This is called auto-wiring, and it enables quicker development while cutting down on manual configuration.

 In some cases however, Kick cannot determine all dependencies.
 Take the `Database` from the earlier example.
 We would typically require a host and some credentials